There’s something fascinating about Heerenveen, a club that constantly reinvents themselves whenever it seems they are dead certainties to struggle.

 Left for: FC Twente in 2014

-Quite possibly the last spectacular to come through Heerenveen’s youth system, Hakim Ziyech is a licence to print goals.
+Quite possibly the last special talent to come through Heerenveen’s youth system, Hakim Ziyech is a licence to print goals.
 He’d soon outgrow his boyhood club, after scoring 13 goals and creating 11 more in 46 appearances, by joining FC Twente where Ziyech became an even better player.
 Following an embarrassing Champions League qualifier exit, Ajax — in an attempt to appease supporters — acquired his signature.
 It proved to be among Marc Overmars’ most astute signings as Ziyech was directly involved in 130 goals (with him scoring 49 of those) in 165 appearances.
 Now at Chelsea, the Moroccan international has struggled to hold down a regular starting berth and it remains to be seen whether he’s part of Thomas Tuchel’s long-term plans.